 Jaimie du Bois

 One of Jaimie’s favorite activities as a child was watching her two retrievers dig in her Father’s garden and trotting around the house with his flowers in their mouths.
-Now married and mother to a 3 year old French Bulldog named Bazooka, Jaimie couldn’t be happier devoting her time to the betterment of animals’ lives.
+Now as a mother to two French Bulldogs — Bazooka and Sean Connery — Jaimie couldn’t be happier devoting her time to the betterment of animals’ lives.

 Raised in a household dominated by cats…Michael didn’t have his first dog until several years ago when his ex-wife and two young children surprised him by bringing home a baby German Shepard.
 Not being involved in the decision making process angered Michael…for all of about three seconds.
 That was how long it took for the new family puppy (Kelly) to extend her tongue and lick Michael’s face.
 That moment changed Michael’s life.
 To the chagrin of the rest of the family, Kelly selected Michael as her master…and the two were inseparable for the ten years Kelly was alive.
 Michael decided that Kelly needed a proper burial, and as a result she currently resides at the Calabasas Pet Cemetery.
 Michael’s work for The Forgotten Dog is his way of helping all the “Kelly’s” in the world find their perfect family.